-Perioscope: Non-surgical treatment for Moderate to Severe Gum Disease
+Perioscope: Non-Surgical Treatment for Moderate to Severe Gum Disease

 By using the sophisticated method of perioscopy, we can treat 90% of our patients who have moderate to severe gum disease without surgery.
 The Periscope transmits highly magnified images to a monitor, allowing us to see precisely where hardened tartar is present.
 These images guide us in the process of removing bacterial contaminations that were previously only visible with oral surgery.

 The key to periodontal health is the elimination of bacteria, both the soft, sticky kind on the teeth and the hardened deposits under the gums.
 These hardened deposits are swarming with millions of live bacteria.
-Since magnification is 40-48x with the Perioscope, we can remove far more than we can surgically.
+Since magnification is 40–48x with the Perioscope, we can remove far more with it than we can surgically.

-Bacteria DNA testing
+Bacteria DNA Testing

 For patients that have severe disease, we sometimes use a simple saliva DNA and anaerobic culture test to determine the specific type and quantity of bacteria in your mouth.
 This technology allows us to precisely diagnose the type of bacteria that is present, and to prescribe the appropriate antibiotic.
-We do antibiotic sensitivity testing to determine if you harbor germs resistant to antibiotics.
+We also do antibiotic sensitivity testing to determine if you harbor germs resistant to antibiotics.